anonymouscodeholic/developing_on_windows/README.md

 Although running a shell is simple, I'd recommend using [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/) instead.
 It gives you more.
 WSL is integrated with Windows Terminal.
 WT is a fully fledged terminal app with tabs and split panes and you can have as many as you want Linux shells in it.
 This feels like running Terminal app on Ubuntu or iTerm2 on Mac.
 It's pretty cool that in WT you can mix and match WSL shells with Windows command prompt and PowerShell.

 One minor complaint I have is that e.g. in Ubuntu terminal you can double-click a word and it gets selected.
-There's no such functionality as least by defeault.
+There's no such functionality, at least by defeault.

 A small thing you might want to do is to use your WSL shell as the default in WT.
-From the box it uses PowerShell.
+Out of the box the default is PowerShell.
 Open WT and do `CTRL+,`.
 You'll see something like:

 ```
 "defaultProfile": "{61c54bbd-c2c6-5271-96e7-009a87ff44bf}",